Poplar

 Populus tremuloides

-Poplar (cottonwood) — PRAIRIE GOLD® (Populus tremuloides) is a tree suited to the Colorado Front Range, rated "Conditionally Recommended" on the 2024 Front Range Tree Recommendation List.
-It matures to about 30–40 ft tall and 15–25 ft wide, and needs medium water.
-Aspen struggles below ~7,500 ft on the plains — heat stress, sunscald, Cytospora canker, and borers (oystershell scale, poplar borer) cause decline.
+Poplar (Populus tremuloides) is a tree suited to the Colorado Front Range, rated "Conditionally Recommended" on the 2024 Front Range Tree Recommendation List.
+It matures to about 30–40 ft tall and 15–25 ft wide, fast-growing, needs medium water, and prefers full sun.
+Aspen struggles below ~7,500 ft on the plains, heat stress, sunscald, Cytospora canker, and borers (oystershell scale, poplar borer) cause decline.
 It's a montane native; performs poorly as a single landscape specimen at lower elevations.

 Photos